mi3nts/LightOcular/README.md

 ## Analysis

 The inputs and outputs of the five different machine learning regression models are given below.
 For all models 90% of data was used in training and 10% was used in testing.
-The fitrense
+The fitrensemble function was used to train all the models.

    1.  **Output**: Average Pupil Diameter
         **Input**:  Spectrum from 360 -- 780 nm in 1 nm bins, XYZ coordinates for gyroscope and accelerometer data in glasses